 - Retirement packages

-To further the investment savings, your vendor can hold your parts in-house.
+Renting or leasing warehouse space can really drain your funds, not to mention if you have to pay property taxes.
+That's why your electronics vendor can hold your parts in-house.
 You don’t have to find space for all that inventory.
 Your PCB manufacturer will take on the financial burden until the parts are shipped out.

 This cost reduction lets you invest somewhere else in your facility -- R&D, marketing, you name it.